\n\n

 – Children with [physical disabilities](#) or limited mobility for whom a pull-up format is impractical

-Taped briefs are sometimes resisted because they look like a nappy.
-That association is understandable but worth examining.
-When the goal is reliable overnight containment, dignity, and sleep quality — rather than a progression toward dryness — the most effective product is the right one, whatever its format.
-TENA Slip, used consistently, often means dry nights, dry beds, and less disturbance for everyone.
-That is a meaningful outcome in itself.
+Taped briefs are sometimes resisted because they resemble nappies.
+While understandable, it’s worth considering that for reliable overnight containment, dignity, and sleep quality, the most effective product is the one that works best, regardless of format.
+Consistent use of TENA Slip can often lead to dry nights, dry beds, and less disturbance.
+That is a meaningful outcome.

-If your child is distressed by the format, that is a legitimate consideration.
-But if the concern is mostly abstract — if they have not tried it and the worry is mostly anticipatory — it may be worth a conversation.
-Our article on how to talk about bedwetting without shame offers some practical framing for these discussions.
+If your child is distressed by the format, that is valid.
+But if concerns are mostly anticipatory, it may be helpful to discuss these feelings.
+Our article on [how to talk about bedwetting without shame](#) offers practical advice.

 | Feature | TENA Pants | TENA Slip |